shuli-graph/Eccentricity-matrix/README.md

 ###list

-sage_eccmatrix:  A call function is defined for eccentricity matrix.
+1.sage_eccmatrix:  A call function is defined for eccentricity matrix.

-python_eccmatrix: The python version about function of eccentricity matrix.
+2.python_eccmatrix: The python version about function of eccentricity matrix.

-sage_maxdegree:  The programme is to choose some trees with given maximum degree and summarize the rules about the radius of eccentricity matrix.
+3.sage_maxdegree:  The programme is to choose some trees with given maximum degree and summarize the rules about the radius of eccentricity matrix.

 ###run